Emerging Threats and Countermeasures in Neuromorphic Systems: A Survey: Neuromorphic Software: Vulnerabilities and Countermeasures

 \subsubsection{Robust Training}

 Training-time defenses mitigate adversarial manipulation in SNNs.
 One widely used technique involves injecting corrupted spike sequences—designed to mimic adversarial perturbations—into the training data \cite{el2021securing}.
 Additionally, real-time monitoring can help identify attack-induced changes during operation.
 By introducing redundant neuron channels and comparing outputs across them, SNN-based systems can detect inconsistencies that signal tampering or faults.
-These mechanisms work together to enhance resilience in safety-critical neuromorphic applications.

 Beyond robustness during execution, protecting the intellectual property (IP) of SNN models is increasingly important.
 As examined in \cite{poursiami_watermarking_2024}, watermarking strategies originally designed for artificial neural networks—such as fingerprint-based and backdoor-based methods—have been adapted to the temporal characteristics of SNNs.
 While fingerprinting encodes identifiable patterns into parameters, backdoor-based watermarking embeds hidden triggers that can later validate ownership.
-The lower overparameterization in SNN changes the balance since they tend to resist structural pruning better, but are more sensitive to fine-tuning that can disable weak labels.
+The lower overparameterization in SNNs changes the balance, as they may be less affected by structural pruning but more sensitive to fine-tuning, which can disable weak labels.
 This trade-off underscores the need for watermarking methods tailored to the sparse and event-driven nature of SNNs.
 Future work must develop neuromorphic-aware IP protection that ensures ownership verification without compromising accuracy or computational efficiency.